lerna-lite/lerna-lite/packages/watch/README.md

 ### `--watch-removed-dir`

-Defaults to false, when enabled it will fire when a directory is being removed.
+Defaults to `false`, when enabled it will fire when a directory is being removed.

 ```sh
 $ lerna watch --watch-removed-dir -- <command>
 ```

-> **Note** When enabling any of the extra watch events, you might need to know if the file or directory was being added or removed and for that you can use `$LERNA_FILE_CHANGE_TYPE`.
-Also note that a file or directory removal is the event `unlink` and `unlinkDir`.
+> **Note** When enabling any of these extra watch events, you might need to know if the file(s) or directory(ies) were added or removed, for this use case, you will want to use `$LERNA_FILE_CHANGE_TYPE`.
+Also note that Chokidar event to remoeve a file or directory are named as `unlink` and `unlinkDir`.

 > **Note** an important thing to be aware with Chokidar is that `add`/`addDir` events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the `ready` event).
-In other words, when this option is disabled (not recommended) it will fire an event for each file/directory that are discovered which is why we change the default of [`--ignore-initial`](#--ignore-initial) to be enabled to avoid firing too many events while initializing the watch.
+In other words, when this option is disabled (not recommended) it will fire an event for each file/directory that are discovered when initializing the watch, which why we change the default of [`--ignore-initial`](#--ignore-initial) to be enabled by default to avoid sending a ton of changes.

 ## Chokidar options
-Most Chokidar options are available and exposed, refer to Chokidar [options](https://github.com/paulmillr/chokidar#api) for more informations.
+Most Chokidar options are available and exposed (with some exceptions like `cwd`).
+The option descriptions below are summarized, refer to the Chokidar [options](https://github.com/paulmillr/chokidar#api) website for more detailed informations.

 ### `--atomic`

-Default to true, if `useFsEvents` and `usePolling` are `false`.
+Default to `true`, if `useFsEvents` and `usePolling` are `false`.
 Automatically filters out artifacts that occur when using editors that use "atomic writes" instead of writing directly to the source file.

 ```sh
 $ lerna watch --atomic -- <command>